agpwnd/research/karvi-solutions.md

 But wait, there's more!
 As if the RCE vulnerability wasn't enough, we discovered yet another security disaster that exposes customer data directly to the internet.

-The main platform (netuptakeaway.de) stores order receipts as plain text files in the web root with predictable filenames like `[ORDER_ID]receipt.txt`.
+The main platform (netuptakeaway.de) stores order receipts as plain text files in the web root with predictable filenames like `[REST_ID]receipt.txt`.
 Anyone who can guess an order ID can access complete order details from ANY restaurant using the platform, including:

 - Customer names and contact information
 - Complete order contents and prices